-Confidential Voter A voter who presents a valid domestic violence protective order pursuant to RSA 173-B:4, or is a participant in the confidentiality program established by RSA 7:46 and requests confidential status.
+Confidential Voter A voter who presents a valid domestic violence protective order pursuant to RSA 173-B:4, or is a participant in the Attorney General's address confidentiality program established by RSA 7:46 and requests confidential status.
 The names of confidential voters are not listed on the public checklist and are not announced at the polling place when the voter's absentee ballot is processed.
 Clerks automatically send confidential voters an absentee ballot.